Barred owl: Status

 The barred owl is one of the most common owls in North America.
-Partners in Flight estimates that the barred owl may number up to 3 million individuals globally, making it, perhaps, the second most numerous North American owl behind the great horned owl and perhaps slightly ahead of other commoner species like barn owls and northern saw-whet owls.
-It estimated that Canada in total holds about 10,000–50,000 pairs.
+Partners in Flight estimates that the barred owl may number up to 3 million individuals globally, making it, perhaps, the second most numerous North American owl behind the great horned owl and perhaps slightly ahead of other commoner species like American barn owls and northern saw-whet owls.
+It estimated that Canada, in total, holds about 10,000–50,000 pairs.
 Canadian Maritimes had highest densities known, with 3600 pairs, being found in 80% of 10 km2 blocks totaling 377; this was a conspicuously higher density than that recorded in Ontario, where they were in 28% of 1824 study blocks.
 Iowa, Tennessee and Maryland had the highest densities of pairs apparently in the United States, being present from 39 to 47% of blocks.
 Throughout the year, the mean number of sightings per route is 0.12 sightings while during Christmas Bird Counts (CBC), the mean in 0.25 per route.